-Development education aims to deepen understanding, and encourage people towards taking action for a more just and equal world.
-It provides an unique opportunity for people to reflect on their roles and responsibilities as global citizens.
+Development education aims to deepen understanding and encourage people towards taking action for a more just and equal world.
+It provides a unique opportunity for people to reflect on their roles and responsibilities as global citizens.
 This course brings together two approaches for social change, education and international development.

 All our courses require broadband Internet access and participants need to be familiar with using the internet, downloading and installing software.

 - Ensure teachers know what is happening around the world, how people live and what situations and difficulties people are facing.

 - That teachers will appreciate the interconnectedness of the world and how: decisions made in one part of the world affect and impact someone’s life in another part, our lives impact other lives, our society or economies impact others.